Gate-tunable nonlocal Josephson effect through magnetic van der Waals bilayers: Introduction

 JJs with the $\pi$ ground state phase difference ($\pi$-JJs) are implemented as $\pi$-phase shifters in superconducting and quantum electronics \cite{Yamashita2005,Feofanov2010,Shcherbakova2015}.
-The broad application prospects motivated active search for novel principles and possibilities of external control of the switching between the $0$ and $\pi$ ground states.
-Various suggestions of externally controlled $0-\pi$ transitions in Josephson junctions include the temperature induced $0-\pi$ transitions \cite{Ryazanov2001}, $0-\pi$ transitions induced by the electrostatic gating \cite{vanDam2006, jorgensen2007critical} in quantum dot JJs, spin-independent \cite{Volkov1995,Morpurgo1998,Baselmans1999,Huang2002,Yip2000,Heikkila2000,Wilheim1998,golikova2021controllable} and spin-dependent \cite{Bobkova2010,Bobkov2011} nonequilibrium quasiparticle distribution, via the manipulation by the mutual orientation of the ferromagnets of a spin-valve inside a JJ \cite{Gingrich2016} and via the manipulation by the exchange field orientation in S/F/S JJs with spin-orbit coupling \cite{Bujnowski2019,Eskilt2019}.
+The broad application prospects motivated an active search for novel principles and possibilities of external control of the switching between the $0$ and $\pi$ ground states.
+Various suggestions of externally controlled $0-\pi$ transitions in Josephson junctions include the temperature induced $0-\pi$ transitions \cite{Ryazanov2001}, $0-\pi$ transitions induced by the electrostatic gating \cite{vanDam2006, jorgensen2007critical} in quantum dot JJs, as well as by spin-independent \cite{Volkov1995,Morpurgo1998,Baselmans1999,Huang2002,Yip2000,Heikkila2000,Wilheim1998,golikova2021controllable} and spin-dependent \cite{Bobkova2010,Bobkov2011} nonequilibrium quasiparticle distribution, via the manipulation of the mutual orientation of the ferromagnets of a spin-valve inside a JJ \cite{Gingrich2016} and by controlling the exchange field orientation in S/F/S JJs with spin-orbit coupling \cite{Bujnowski2019,Eskilt2019}.
 In a two-dimensional electron gas (2DEG) $0-\pi$ transitions can also be controlled by an applied magnetic field or gating \cite{ke2019ballistic}.
 The supercurrent-induced long-range triplet component in Josephson junctions \cite{Silaev2020} provides a possibility of a supercurrent-controllable $0-\pi$ transition \cite{Mazanik2021}.

 The recent discoveries of van der Waals (vdW) superconducting and magnetic materials \cite{Staley2009,Deng2018,Gong2017,Huang2017,Gibertini2019,Liu2016,Novoselov2016} have provided a new platform to realize JJs demonstrating $0-\pi$ transitions with atomically flat and magnetically sharp interfaces and atomically uniform thickness \cite{Ai2021,Dvir2021,Kang2022,Qiu2023}.
 This type of functional nanodevices has great potential for superconducting spintronics, quantum circuits and cryogenic memories.